MVCC operates on a rolling Admissions schedule.* Fall 2020 applications are being accepted here.

-Spring 2020 Students: Acceptance letters will be sent out within seven days of acceptance.
+Summer & Fall 2020 students: Acceptance letters will be sent out within seven days of acceptance.
 Acceptance letters are sent to a student once an application is considered complete (application filed out and appropriate official transcripts have arrived).
 Please note that acceptance letters delivery dates/times vary based on the USPS delivery system.

 Please note it takes us a minimum of seven to 10 days to process an application after it has been received.
-Acceptance packets are not sent to a student until all admissions requirements are met (official high school transcripts or GEDs need to be sent to consider applications complete.
+Acceptance packets are not sent to a student until all admissions requirements are met (your official high school transcript or GED must to be sent to consider your application complete.
 Faxed copies are not accepted.
-Other admissions criteria may apply).
+Other admission criteria may apply).

 Students can apply to MVCC for free using our online application.
 Apply now!

-Classes for the Spring semester start on Wednesday, January 22, 2020.
+Classes for the Fall semester start on Monday, August 31, 2020.

-Non-matriculated students need to click registrar/scheduling and scroll to the middle of the page for information on how to request your PIN.
+Non-matriculated students: Visit registrar/scheduling and scroll to the middle of the page for information on how to request your PIN.

-Current students, if you have been in the system before, you had to set a security question.
+Current students: If you have used SIRS, you had to set a security question for your account.
 Go to the login page, put in your ID number (or SSN) for the ID and then click on “Forgot PIN?”
 Your security question will come up.
-You can answer it and then reset to a new PIN.
-It has to be six digits and all numbers.
+Answer the question to reset to a new PIN (your PIN must be six digits and all numbers).

 - Go to MVCC Secure: Fill out the form, print it out, sign and mail or fax it to us.
 There is usually less than a 24-hour turnaround time to email the PIN to you.

-******PINs cannot be given out over the phone******
+** Please note: PINs cannot be given out over the phone.